pnwairfire/blueskykml/README.md

 ...TODO: fill in insructions...

-### Build Bluesky Docker Image from Docfile
+### Build Bluesky Docker Image from Dockerfile

-Cd into the blueskykml repo's docker/ subdirectory and build the image:

-    cd /path/to/blueskykml/repo/docker/
+    cd /path/to/blueskykml/repo/
+    docker build -t blueskykml-base docker/base/
-    docker build -t blueskykml .
+    docker build -t blueskykml docker/complete/

-### Run in Docker
+### Run Complete Container

 If you run the image without a command, i.e.:

     docker run blueskykml

-it will output the blueskykml help image.
-To blueskykml with input, use something like the following:
+it will output the makedispersionkml help image.
+To run makedispersionkml with input, you'll need to use the '-v' option to mount host machine directories in your container.
+For example, suppose you've got bluesky output data in /bluesky-output/20151212f/data/ and you want to create the dispersion kml in /docker-output/, you could run something like the
+following:

+    docker run \
+        -v /bluesky-output/20151212f/data/:/input/ \
+        -v /docker-output/:/output/ blueskykml \
+        makedispersionkml \
+        -i /input/smoke_dispersion.nc \
+        -l /input/fire_locations.csv \
+        -e /input/fire_events.csv \
+        -o /output/

+### Using base image for development

+The blueskykml-base image has everything except the blueskykml package and it's python dependencies.
+You can use it to run blueskykml from your local repo.
+First install the python dependencies for your current version of the repo

-    docker run blueskykml ...TODO: FILL IN COMMAND...
+    docker run --name blueskykml-base \
+        -v /path/to/blueskykml/repo/:/blueskykml/ -w /blueskykml/ \
+        blueskykml-base pip install --no-binary gdal \
+        --trusted-host pypi.smoke.airfire.org -r requirements.txt

+then commit container changes back to image

+    docker commit blueskykml-base blueskykml-base

+Then run makedispersionkml:

+    docker run -v /path/to/blueskykml/repo:/blueskykml/ -w /blueskykml/ blueskykml-base ./bin/makedispersionkml -h